 \subsection{Overview}

 Let $X$ be a variety or an ind-variety equipped with a stratification $\scS$ by affine spaces, and let $\bk$ be a field or a complete discrete valuation ring.
 Assume that $X$ and $\scS$ satisfy assumptions~\textrm{\bf{(A1)}} and~\textrm{\bf{(A2)}} of~\cite{arc:f2} with respect to $\bk$.
 Let $\Parity_\scS(X)$ be the additive category of parity complexes on $X$ with coefficients in $\bk$.
-For each $s \in \scS$, let $i_s: X_s \hookrightarrow X$ be the inclusion of the corresponding stratum.
+For each $s \in \scS$, let $i_s: X_s \hookrightarrow X$ be the inclusion of the corresponding stratum, and let $\cE_s$ denote the unique indecomposable parity sheaf supported on $\overline{X_s}$ and whose restriction to $X_s$ is $\ubk\{\dim X_s\}$.
 Following~\cite{arc:f2}, we define the category

 Below is a summary of the main features of this category from~\cite{arc:f2,arc:f3}.
 Later subsections give a handful of new results that were not needed in those sources.